Pre-Med Study Abroad Programs

 Additionally, study abroad gives you the chance to step outside your comfort zone.
-Learning a new language, volunteering in a local community, or taking an unexpected class will help round out your knowledge for when it comes time to apply for med school.
+Learning a new language, volunteering in a local community, or taking an unexpected class will help round out your knowledge for when it comes time to apply for medical school.

 As a pre-med student, you don't have to rule out the opportunity to study abroad.
 Several of your general requirement classes in non-scientific fields can actually be taken abroad, or you can round out your resume with other areas you're interested in.
 Certain programs also offer the chance to practice medicine in other countries.
-Here are some examples.
+Here are some examples:

 One great opportunity while studying abroad is the chance to learn from fellow medical professionals on the ground.
 Whether it's shadowing doctors in a world-class medical facility or learning from resident medical students as they master their rounds, study abroad gives you an opportunity to see how medicine differs between countries, both in theory and practice.
 And, how cool is it to shadow health professionals in Spain or Greece?

 Public Health Programs

 A good counterpart to a pre-med education involves a thorough understanding of public health, and how government bodies help support the medical field.
 By studying public health abroad, you'll get a bigger picture of how public health is managed around the world.
 If this is the pre-med route you'd like to take, consider study abroad programs with IES Abroad in Chile, Global Engagement Institute in Rwanda, or Red Tree Study in Colombia.